Grammarly Home

 4 It’s a pleasure connecting with you again

-When used in emails to people you’ve corresponded with or met previously, “It’s a pleasure connecting with you again” is a friendly way to start an email and build on a previous exchange with the recipient.
+“It’s a pleasure connecting with you again” is a friendly way to acknowledge a previous exchange and build on an existing relationship.

-If you haven’t engaged with the recipient before, you can say:
+If you haven’t engaged with the recipient before, you can adjust it to:

 • It’s great to connect with you.